 Most experts (ex. one, two, and three) agree AVs will become available by 2020, enter the mainstream by the 3030s, and become the largest form of transportation by the 2040s.
 Growth will be fastest in developing countries, like China and India, where middle incomes are rising and the size of the vehicle market has not yet matured.

-In developed regions such as North America and Europe, it may take longer for people to replace their cars with AVs, or even sell them in favour of carsharing services, due to the 16 to 20-year lifespans of most modern cars, as well as the older generation’s affection for car culture in general.
+In developed regions such as North America and Europe, it may take longer for people to replace their cars with AVs, or even sell them in favor of carsharing services, due to the 16 to 20-year lifespans of most modern cars, as well as the older generation’s affection for car culture in general.

 Of course, these are just estimates.
-Most experts fail to account for the inertia, or resistance to change, many technologies face before wide scale acceptance.
+Most experts fail to account for the inertia, or resistance to change, many technologies face before wide-scale acceptance.
 Inertia can delay a technology’s adoption by at least five to ten years if not expertly planned for.
 And in the context of AVs, this inertia will come in two forms: public perceptions around AV safety and legislation around AV use in public.

 Public perceptions.
 When introducing a new gadget to a market, it usually enjoys the initial advantage of novelty.
 AVs will be no different.
-Early surveys in the US indicate that nearly 60 per cent of adults would ride in an AV and 32 per cent would stop driving their cars once AVs become available.
+Early surveys in the US indicate that nearly 60 percent of adults would ride in an AV and 32 percent would stop driving their cars once AVs become available.
 Meanwhile, for younger folks, AVs may also become a status symbol: being the first person in your circle of friends to drive in the backseat of an AV, or better yet to own an AV, carries with it some boss-level social bragging rights.
 And in the social media age we live in, these experiences will go viral very quickly.

 That said, and this is probably obvious to all, people are also afraid of what they don’t know.
 The older generation is especially afraid of trusting their lives to machines they can’t control.
-That’s why AV makers will need to prove AV driving ability (maybe over decades) to a far higher standard than that of human drivers—especially if these cars don’t have human backup.
+That’s why AV makers will need to prove AV driving ability (maybe over decades) to a far higher standard than that of human drivers—especially if these cars don’t have a human backup.
 Here, legislation needs to play a part.